SteamKaibz/DE_AdvancedOptionsModPublic/README.md

    - Ensure it's set to `msimg32`

 5. **Select Configuration**:
-   - Use the drop-down in the toolbar to select either `Vanilla` or `Sandbox` from the Solution Configuration.
+   - Use the drop-down in the toolbar to select either `Vanilla` or `Sandbox` or any other configuration you want from the Solution Configuration. (the configurations with Dev_ will give acces to shortcut in the game to display or test certain features.
+The configs with Debug_ prefix will use default Debug settings and will have more safety nets for ex for the isbarPtr() function)

 6. **Build the Project**:
    - Press `Ctrl + Shift + B` or go to `Build` -> `Build Solution`.

 ## Usage Instructions
-After building the DLL, place it in the appropriate directory as follows:
-- For Vanilla: ...Steam\steamapps\common\DOOMEternal
-- For Sandbox: ...Steam\steamapps\common\DOOMEternal\doomSandBox

-Launch the game and access the mod's options using the shortcut shown bottom right of the screen.
+See the instructions on the nexus page for detailed information on how to install/use the mod.

 ## How to generate game data (classes, enums, events...)